 We’ve received lots of positive feedback on the Library through the NSS, and we continue to develop the space based on your input.

-- Early in 2021 we will be opening the Library extension, with around 450 additional spaces to support individual and group study.
+In 2021 we opened the Library extension, with around 450 additional spaces to support individual and group study.

 Mental health support

 We know students appreciate fast access to counselling and mental health services.
-That’s why the team adapted sessions to make them more accessible and responsive.
+That’s why the team adapted their support to make it more accessible and responsive.

 Extending access to resources